astralblue/farcaster-export/README.md

 # farcaster-export

 This currently just prints some summary data.
-The next step is to structure and export the data in a way that is condusive for scoring.
+The next step is to structure and export the data in a way that is conducive for scoring.

 ## To Build